 What are the benefits for heavier people?

 A heavy person has to carry more weight.
-When working out this can put a lot of pressure on the joints.
-Therefore, if you want to burn calories by working out, it’s important to choose a low-impact exercise.
+This can put a lot of pressure on the joints when working out.
+Therefore, if you want to burn calories by working out on a cardio machine, it’s important to choose a low-impact exercise.

 Of course, this also depends on the intensity of your workout.
 Walking on a treadmill puts about the same pressure on your joints as a workout on an elliptical.